 So, how can you truly be sure your most confidential documents are safe?
 We unpack this, here.

-How document security typically works
+How Information Security and Control typically works

 Typically, businesses (the New Zealand Government treasury, included) use document management systems based on folders.
 The structure of these folders can span both wide or deep, with layer upon layer of folders packed into a file path.